reduxframework/grunt-transifex-wordpress/README.md

 `grunt tx-pull`

 ### Automatically change all textdomains in the project with the declared pot.textdomain value
-*BE SURE to include all possible textdomains in your project OR you'll get duplicated domains added to functions that will mess things up.*
+*BE SURE to include all possible textdomains in your project to the grunt/addtextdomain.js file under updateDomains OR you'll get duplicated domains added to functions that will mess things up.*

 `grunt updatedomains`